Enitoni/pulseshitter/README.md

 this overengineered project is a workaround to make it possible to share audio via a **bot**. ***it does not pipe your audio through your microphone.*** this has two advantages:

-- Other people can mute your stream without muting you
+- other people can mute your stream without muting you
-- The audio is in pristine 9D quality (stereo)
+- the audio is stereo (ＷＩＤＥ)

 ## features